CaiRuinhan/Multi-channels-eegnet/README.md

 ## Model

 The project uses a Multi-Head Attention EEGNet model for cognitive load recognition.
-The implementation is in Python and is located in the `EEGnet` directory.
+The implementation is in Python and is located in the `eegnet` directory.

 ### Requirements